Fraunhofer-AISEC/codyze-evaluator/documentation/docs/integration-cc.md

 In particular, it enforces specifying high-level information, the (security-)requirements which have to be fulfilled, and the architecture (in terms of modules) of the product.
 It would, however, also be possible to extend the OpenStack Checker to support additional mandatory aspects of the CC and thus provide an automated check if all required information is provided.
 By providing Concepts and Operations representing certain aspects which have to be described during a CC evaluation, the OpenStack Checker may even reduce the need for manual documentation of the product and could automatically check if the documentation (in terms of the tagging logic) is in-line with the product..
+Examples for this include but are not limited to internal and external interfaces of the modules and product, or the security features of the product with their technical description.

+Since the whole source code is required, this also fulfills the requirement of ADV_IMP.